 - Unnecessary Surgery – Some specialized surgeons enjoy operating enough that they start recommending surgery for people for whom surgery is not the proper course of recovery.
 Surgery should only be recommended if it is the best course of action, not because the surgeon seeks financial gain or notoriety.

 - Surgical Errors – This includes performing an unnecessary surgery or the incorrect one for the condition that exists.
 Both scenarios can lead to long term organ, nerve, and tissue damage.
 There have also been cases of medical malpractice where doctors have left surgical equipment inside a patient.

 - Premature Discharge From Care – If a person is sent home from an inpatient care facility before they are capable of taking care of themselves, the risk of injury or death exists.

 - Improper Medication – Improper medication means a person is not being treated for their condition, but it can also throw off other systems within the body.
 For instance, if someone is taking hyperthyroid medicine without a thyroid issue, it can actually cause a thyroid problem.

 - Birth Injuries – Inadequate care before or during childbirth can result in brain hemorrhages, cerebral palsy, Erb’s palsy, Klumpke’s palsy, persistent pulmonary hypertension of the newborn (PPHN), and more.

-The Stuart attorneys at Scott Smith Injury Law can help you determine if your healthcare treatment should be considered medical malpractice.
+The Stuart attorneys at Smith & Ball Injury Law can help you determine if your healthcare treatment should be considered medical malpractice.
 If it is malpractice, we can assist you with the personal injury claim and we will work tirelessly for you to get properly compensated.
 Contact us to schedule a free consultation at 561-500-4357.